SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 : Demo or smth

 ## goals moving forward
+telemetry
 the issue templates were mianly influenced by vscode-gitlens

-todo{write about using html/utf8 icons and so on.}
+currenlty the extensions servers as a POC, terefore thje #1 goal moving forward is smoothung the edges. todo{write about using html/utf8 icons and so on., polishing...}